marffox/bubble-events/README.md

 # Bubble events

-## Development server
+## Run development
-In one terminal: npm run rest-api
-In another terminal: npm start
+In one terminal: npm run rest-api, and in another terminal: npm start